-The core aim of Western strategy must remain, and must continue to remain, the complete and irreversible withdrawal of Russian forces, an end to all shelling and rocket attacks on the Ukrainian people, and the restoration of normal democratic governance across Ukraine's territory.
+The core aim of Western strategy must remain, and must continue to remain, the complete and irreversible withdrawal of Russian forces from all of Ukraine's sovereign territory, an end to all shelling and rocket attacks on the Ukrainian people, and the restoration of normal democratic governance across Ukraine's sovereign territory.

-However, a wider strategy must also be embraced by the West.
-Russia is seeking to tear down the rules-based order with the massive use of Russian power and illegitimate coercion using all other possible means.
-It is precisely such coercion that the West is confronting in Ukraine with Ukrainians and which must be contained and then ended.
-History suggests that only when Russia has acknowledged the West's countervailing power will rules and all-important institutionalised structure be re-established.
-In Europe, such structure is particularly important.
+However, a wider strategy must also be embraced by the West that would require the sustained and consistent application of a balanced array of instruments, both coercion and incentives.
+Russia is seeking to tear down the rules-based order with the massive use of Russian power and illegitimate coercion using all possible means.
+It is precisely such coercion that Ukrainians and their Western supporters are confronting in Ukraine and which must be contained and then ended.
+History suggests that only when Russia has acknowledged the West's countervailing power will rules and all-important institutional structures be re-established.
+Restoring such structure is particularly and always important in Europe.

-Therefore, when negotiations for an enduring and equitable peace agreement do eventually begin there must be no territorial compromise.
-That said, the West, in consultation with Kyiv, must also consider its minimum conditions for a peace settlement beyond a mere cease-fire precisely so that serious negotiations may begin.
-Those conditions might include:
+When negotiations for an enduring and equitable peace agreement do eventually begin, the West must support Ukraine's insistence that there must be no territorial compromise.
+The West, in consultation with Kyiv, must also consider its minimum conditions for a peace settlement beyond a mere cease-fire precisely so that serious negotiations may begin.
+Any eventual peace agreement would be linked to Russia's future behaviour, and not just to ending its use of force in Ukraine.
+The following actions would also be needed: